 For Clinical Trials

 MoodMark® will provide quantitative endpoints and predict treatment response.
 Subject recruitment via rating scale leads to the inclusion of subjects who are not biologically depressed, resulting in higher costs and less reliable data.
 Targeting biologically-validated depressed patients can improve trial success rates as well as regulatory approval likelihood, while lowering R&D costs.
 Using MoodMark® to confirm a clinical diagnosis and identify responders and non-responders will minimize the distortion of placebo effects.

 Guiding Drug Discovery Beyond the Current Stagnation

-Antidepressant efficacy clinical trials are extremely expensive (involving chronic treatment of hundreds of patients) and high risk (large placebo responses cause many trials to fail).
-Without a biological target and no way to identify patients who are depressed, or will respond, it is difficult to prove that an antidepressant works.
+Antidepressant efficacy clinical trials are extremely expensive (involving chronic treatment of hundreds of patients) and high risk (with large placebo response causing many to fail).
+Without a biological target and without a precise way to identify patients who are clinically depressed, or how their depression responds, it is difficult to prove that an antidepressant works.
 This is a significant drawback in an era when insurers and other healthcare payers demand to see clear value for their money.

 Companies want to know as early as possible in the development process whether or not a drug could be effective and whether or not to move forward or cut losses.
 There exists an urgent need to increase effectiveness and probability of success by integrating biomarkers as early as possible into the research and development process.
 The motivation is to "fail early and fail cheap," as the cost of failure is high.
 The FDA estimates that just a 10% improvement in the ability to predict drug failures before clinical trials could save $100 million in development costs per drug.
 The cell-based MoodMark® can be employed to validate the preclinical hypothesis and identify putative compounds for targeted future development.